Research Programs

 Eric Perera

-MS Laboratory, INSEP:
+SEP Laboratory, INSEP:

 Valentine Duquesne

-French Federation for Adapted Sports:
+French Federation of Adapted Sports:

 Elodie Couderc